-We love this new multiple Face ID feature in iOS 12!
+We love this multiple Face ID feature in iOS and iPadOS!

-It’s made our lives sharing an iPhone X so much easier–especially for my partner who never seems to remember the numeric passcode!
+It’s made our lives sharing an iPad Pro so much easier–especially for my partner who never seems to remember the numeric passcode!

-This would create for a unified experience across both the iPhone and iPad.
-Having multiple Face ID users registered would likely sync across multiple iOS and iPadOS devices is something we hope Apple releases in future updates.
+But it would be awesome if Apple created a unified experience across both the iPhone and iPad.
+Having multiple Face ID users registered syncing across multiple iOS and iPadOS devices is something we hope Apple releases in future updates.